 When TMR Might Be Right for You

 - You are about to have your foot amputated, or if you are already had a limb amputated and are dealing with a significant amount of pain

 - You are unable to work due to the pain associated with your amputation

 - You haven’t been able to successfully manipulate your prosthetic in a natural way

 - Pain is preventing you from socializing or maintaining relationships

 - Pain is preventing you from being able to take care of yourself and complete basic household tasks

 Are You Looking for a TMR Specialist in Austin, TX?

 If you are looking for TMR services, you should reach out to an experienced podiatrist.
 Austin Foot and Ankle Specialists can help.
+At Austin Foot and Ankle Specialists, we treat injuries below the knee that affect the foot and ankle only.
 Our office provides a wide variety of advanced, effective treatment options for all kinds of painful conditions.
 Ready to schedule an appointment?
-Contact us online our Austin office at 512.328.8900.
+Contact us online or call our Austin office at 512.328.8900.